shameer/Culturia/doc/blog.md

 Then I will restart thinking.

-#### 2016/08/xx - Quietly Confident
+#### 2016/08/28 - Quietly Confident

-- wiredtiger: add collator support
+- wiredtiger: add minimal collator support

 - wiredtiger: I wanted to add indices to graphitisay that keeps lexicographic order.
 Collator is one solution, the other solution is to develop something like bytekey and bytewise.
-I figured that it is not useful for my immediate needs.
+But I figured that it is not useful for my immediate needs.

-- ipd: add priority queue table, this is meant to be mixed with with guile fiber somehow
+- ipd: add priority queue table, this is meant to be mixed with with guile-fibers somehow

+- add `wsh`: a boolean keyword search engine similar to whoosh.

+- add `env` and `(with-context env body ...)` to `wiredtigerz` which is a thread-safe macro allowing to create as many as required `wiredtigerz` context.
+This should allow to work transparently with multiple threads.
+There is not suppor yet for on-the-fly cursor creation (evenif it should be easy to do) because I don't need it yet.

+I think I have all the basics building blocks working.
+Now I need to put everything together.

+The plan is to re-implement `uav` database using `env` and `with-context`, use that for `grf` and then re-implement `wsh` on top of `grf`.
+This is **not** the most performant solution but it will but it will hopefully be the most easy to use.
+I will experiment with that solution and then maybe move (back) things to lower levels when required.